-2. ANALOG FOUR BACKGROUND
+2. ANALOG FOUR MKII BACKGROUND

 Some things never go out of style.
 They seem to possess an inner, timeless quality, an objective trait that sets them apart from the rest.
 Makes them stand out.
-They can be found in all areas of human activity, throughout history.
-From science to art, literature to architecture, photography to theatre - works of art embodying the essence of these expressions are found everywhere.
+They are found in all areas of human activity, throughout history.
 Including, of course, within the domain of sound.

 Making and shaping sound using analog circuits goes far back in time.
 Initially used in compositions dating from the first decades of the 20th century, analog circuits were popularized in the 1960s thanks to artists such as Wendy Carlos.
 Today, they are frequently emulated by both hardware and software.
 Their legacy is impressive.
-The analog tone and timbre has become synonymous with appealing sounds.
+The analog tone and timbre have become synonymous with appealing sounds.
 Rightly so.
 The depth, fullness and slightly skewed characteristics of analog sounds speak directly to us.
-As the French poet Baudelaire noted: "Irregularity, in other words the unexpected, the surprising, the astonishing, are essential to and characteristic of beauty."
-(Intimate Journals, 1930).